aaronsalmon/minefold-menu-bar/README.md

-# Popup

-Popup project is a demo with custom popover window appearing from the icon in the Mac OS X status bar.

-# License
+# Minefold Menu Bar

-Popup is licensed under the BSD license.
+We are attempting to show who's currently playing on your minefold sever up in the menu bar.